 Principal Investigators and other supervisory faculty or staff are responsible for keeping the hazardous chemical inventory current and making the corresponding, most current SDSs received readily accessible to employees in their work area(s) during each work shift.

-SDSs can also be kept in any form, including operating procedures, and may be designed to cover groups of hazardous chemicals in a work area where it may be more appropriate to address the hazards of a process.
-However, the required information must be readily accessible for each hazardous chemical during each work shift to affected
+SDSs can also be kept in any form.
+SDS information may be designed to cover groups of hazardous chemicals in a work area where it may be more appropriate to address the hazards of a process.
+However, the SDS for each chemical or chemical product must be maintained and available to employees.

 Accessible means employees do not have to ask for an SDS (e.g., not stored in a locked cabinet or office).